LaCatFly/LaCatFly.github.io/_pages/about.md

 A brief History
 ======
-Since 02/18/05 when I first started to write a blog, it was an new service as part of MSN.
-Over the years, various new platforms such as Wordpress/Wechat has provided newer tool for creative contents.
+Since 02/18/05 when I first started to write a blog, it was a new service as part of MSN.
+Over years, various new platforms, e.g. Wordpress/Wechat has provided new ways for creative contents.
 I like them and have used them, but my contents are scattered all over the internet.
-As publication numbers accumulate, it becomes uneconomic to operate in such way.
+As them accumulate, it becomes uneconomic to manage them all in such a way.

 Sections Arrangement